 “I will talk to the managers and let you know,” she said.

 We ended our conversation.
 This was a patriarchal decision I made.
-I neither explained my plan to Jeanne and Andrew nor explained the reason for the time frame I chose until we were in our new home.
+I did not explain my plan to Jeanne and Andrew, nor did I provide the reasons for the time frame chosen until we were settled in our new home.
 But I purposely picked 40 days for its symbology.
 It rained 40 days and nights to flood the world.
 Jesus spent 40 days and nights in the desert.
 Moses and the Israelites wandered for 40 years in the desert.
 We waited 40 days and nights living in our tin-can RV and Micheal went to war with obstinate and unscrupulous buyers.

-I got a job, found a church, and started establishing some roots here.
+I got a job, found a church, and started establishing roots here.
 Until the 40-days ran their course there would be no talk about what-if scenarios.
 I stopped driving by the home.
-Plans about living somewhere else or buying another home were put out of my mind.
+All plans to live elsewhere or buy another home were put out of my mind.
 I would wait, go to work, fellowship in a new church, and start making friends.
-Essentially, I washed my hands of the whole affair and completely put it all on God’s shoulders.
-Nothing else was to be said or done until the 40 days came to a close except continued prayer.
+Essentially, I washed my hands of the whole affair by faithfully putting it all on God’s shoulders.
+Nothing else was to be said or done until the 40 days came to a close, except continued prayer.

 I say I because Jeanne and Andrew concerned themselves with the what-if scenarios and considered contingencies.
 That was fine because it gave them the peace of mind they needed.
-But I explained to them, I wanted no part of it until we get the final word about our California home.
-For me to consider other options is an admission I neither trusted God nor the promises he made to us in Scripture to meet all of our needs.
+But I explained to them, that I wanted no part of it until we got the final word about our California home.
+For me to consider other options is an admission I neither trusted God nor the promises he made to us in Scripture to meet all our needs.
 There was nothing more to do except wait.
-Life went on for us in South Carolina and I started getting into a familiar routine.
-All the while I kept praying and asked many others to keep praying that God will make a way.
+Life moved on for us in South Carolina and I started getting into a familiar routine.
+I kept praying and asked many others to pray that God would make a way.
 And he did.

-The funny thing is it was an as an uneventful mundane event as the previous paragraph you just read.
-We sat in our car absorbing the surreal feeling about what just happened in the lawyer’s office.
-We prayed and praised God for our blessing, but I think Jeanne and I were in shock.
-It was over and we could begin our new lives in our new home.
+Afterward, we sat in our car absorbing the surreal feeling about what happened in the lawyer’s office.
+We prayed and praised God for our blessing, but I think Jeanne and I were shocked that it was over so quickly and we could begin our new lives in our new home.
 That’s how it goes sometimes, right?
-Many days of prayers, peaks of elation, valleys of despair, peace beyond all understanding, and then what your heart desired is handed over to you matter-of-factly.
+Many days of prayers, peaks of elation, valleys of despair, peace beyond all understanding, and then what our heart desired is handed over to us matter-of-factly.
 Like it was always meant to be.
 What seemed an impossibility for us was always possible for Abba Father.

 Ah, Abba Father!
 Behold, you have made the heaven and the earth by your great power and stretched-out arm, and there is nothing too hard for you.